anoopsarkar/nlp-class/project.md

 The poster size should be as follows:

 * Landscape orientation: 3ft by 3ft.
-* Portrait orientation: A0 portrait (4ft vertical by 3ft horizontal)
+* Portrait orientation: A0 portrait (~4ft vertical by 3ft horizontal)

+The poster board dimensions are 4ft by 4ft but keep the poster size a bit smaller than the board dimensions for easier mounting of the poster on the board.

 If you use LaTeX then here are two sample poster styles (A0 portrait):